NordicPlayground/TechDocs-style-guide/docs/README.md

 You will need `pip` to install both MkDocs and Material.

 1. Run `pip install mkdocs` to install MkDocs on your machine.
-1. Run `pip install mkdocs-material` to install the Material theme.
+2. Run `pip install mkdocs-material` to install the Material theme.
-2. Run `pip install mkdocs-macros-plugin` to install the Macros plugin.
+3. Run `pip install mkdocs-macros-plugin` to install the Macros plugin.
+4. Optionally, run `pip install mcp fastmcp` to install the requirements for the MCP server.

 ### Step 5: Deactivate the virtual environment
 To deactivate the Virtual Environment, run: